 A nonprofit organization may apply for more than one grant category per year.
-However, organizations should be thoughtful before submitting applications for multiple categories.
+However, organizations should be thoughtful and consult with us before submitting applications for multiple categories.
 Only one grant application per category will be accepted from each organization.
 Applications will be reviewed and awards will be selected by a volunteer committee.

 Click each link below for more details and applications.